10 tips for CompTIA Security+ exam success [updated 2021]

-The Security+ exam is used to assess candidates’ knowledge on basic security concepts and best practices.
-This is considered an entry-level exam, but is not an easy test to pass.
-Follow these nine tips for Security+ certification exam success.
+The Security+ exam is used to assess candidates’ knowledge of basic security concepts and best practices.
+This is considered an entry-level exam but is not an easy test to pass.
+Follow these ten tips for Security+ certification exam success.

 The six Security+ domains include: